CodeYourFuture/fundamentals-blockly/exercises/set_colours.md

 ## Setting colours

+You may want to study the following example to prepare for this exercise.
+- <a href="../examples.html#example_changing_attribute" target=_blank>Changing or setting attributes</a>

+---

 We've seen how to change the text content of html elements, but we can also change the colour (and other attributes) of elements.
 Different kinds of **Values blocks** provide ways of setting texts, numbers and colours.

 Let's start with an html list of our favourite fruit in the html section.